-The quick answer is: probably.
-There are many factors that go into sobriety, weight loss, and overall health outcomes.
+Many factors go into sobriety, weight loss, and overall health outcomes.
 Let’s break them down.

 The Relationship Between Alcohol and Weight

-Does consuming alcohol make your gain weight?
+Does consuming alcohol make you gain weight?

 When you drink, your body converts alcohol to acetate.
 Your body loves acetate and will prioritize metabolizing it over fat and sugar.

 Sobriety isn’t so cut and dry, however.
 There are many other factors to consider.

 One reason is that many people who quit drinking end up replacing alcohol with sugary drinks and treats.

 It is incredibly common to turn to sugar as an alcohol replacement.
-It produces the same kind of dopamine surge we used to rely on alcohol to give us.
+It produces the same kind of dopamine surge and happy chemicals we used to rely on alcohol to give us.

 For those of us who struggle with alcohol addiction and abuse, we do what we must to get through those critical first weeks and months.
 As it relates to weight loss, however, this is a hindrance.